-Shepherd Canyon is a 2.1 mile out and back trail located near San Diego, CA that features a lake and is good for all skill levels.
+Shepherd Canyon is a 2.1 mile out and back trail located near San Diego, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, and birding and is accessible year-round.

 It was lovely.
 Easy trail and very woodsy.
 Ran it for more of a challenge but definitely a place I'll come back to!